XAWalter/nearest_neighbor/README.md

 ## Small Data Set Results and Analysis

-For the small data set, the forward selection method was employed ﬁrst.
+For the small data set, the forward selection method was employed first.
 As can be seen in

-Figure 1, the ﬁrst set that is analyzed is the empty set.
+Figure 1, the first set that is analyzed is the empty set.
 To clarify, the empty set when

 checked for accuracy will simply return the default rate.
 Next, the loop will be executed

-that ﬁnds the feature that, if added, will result in the highest accuracy.
+that finds the feature that, if added, will result in the highest accuracy.
 Again referring to

-the graph in Figure 1, it can be seen that the ﬁrst feature added was feature 9.
+the graph in Figure 1, it can be seen that the first feature added was feature 9.

 ![Figure 1](./images/1.png)\
 <sub>Figure 1.
 Graph depicting the feature set utilized and the resulting percent accuracy for the small data set utilizing the forward search algorithm.</sub>